Thirty8Digital/swce-api-docs/source/index.html.md

 The API is a (mostly) RESTful service, with authentication handled by API tokens sent as a header or parameter on every request.

-This API documentation was created with [Slate](https://github.com/tripit/slate).
 You can send us pull request for any changes you think should be made to these docs over on [Github](https://github.com/Thirty8Digital/swce-api-docs)

 # API Endpoint